mgcruz024/fred-gdp/README.md

 - xts
 - PerformanceAnalytics

-## Backtest
+## Backtest and Modeling
 <img src="Screenshots/Screenshot 2023-06-25 182005.png" width="550" height="635" />

 To ensure safe and accurate testing, I generated a backtest loop for all quarters 2007 Q1 up until the most recent 2023 data.

+The neural network uses an expanding time window for a specified duration that trains predictors and creates a forecast one quarter into the future.
+Each loop adds additional information and repeats the training process.
+The goal is to encapsulate the process that happens every quarter.
+- Ex.
+Unemployment, C.P.I., and Federal Debt are lagged by one quarter each to predict the GDP for the following quarter.

 ## Evaluation
 <img src="Screenshots/Forecast.png" width="500" height="300" />